pramsey/crunchyblog/overture1/overture.md

 ![](analytics.png)

-Log in to you cluster as `postgres` and enable the spatial analytics extension:
+Log in to your cluster as `postgres` and enable the spatial analytics extension:

 ```sql
 SET pgaudit.log TO 'none';